Papua New Guinea: Islands

 Day 2-3-4: Many tour participants may have visited New Britain on a previous PNG tour, but if you have not been it is a much-needed addition to our islands circuit.
 Staying at the fabulous Walindi Dive Resort, we can expect to add another dozen Bismarck endemics which are not possible on the main tour.

 The most spectacular bird here is the recently rediscovered Golden Masked Owl, which is now known to be quite common in the nearby palm oil plantations where they hunt for rats and mice at night.
-We will not need to search for species already seen on New Ireland, so expect to have plenty of time to focus on some of the harder endemics and specialties like Pink-legged Rail, Eastern Bronze Ground-Dove, White-bibbed Ground-Dove, and Black Honeybuzzard.
+We will not need to search for species already seen on New Ireland, so expect to have plenty of time to focus on some of the harder endemics and specialties like Pink-legged Rail, Eastern Bronze Ground-Dove, and Black Honeybuzzard.

 Easier to find will be our primary targets: Black-capped Paradise Kingfisher, White-mantled Kingfisher, New Britain Dwarf Kingfisher, Ashy Myzomela, Black-bellied Myzomela, and New Britain Friarbird.
-Violaceous Coucal and Buff-faced Pygmy Parrot are easy to see here, while the noisy endemic Blue-eyed Cockatoo is one of the most conspicuous parrots.
+Others like Violaceous Coucal and Buff-faced Pygmy Parrot are easy to see here, while the noisy endemic Blue-eyed Cockatoo is one of the most conspicuous parrots.
 In the evening, strikingly large Great Flying Foxes can be seen flapping and gliding lazily overhead while we search for New Britain Boobook.

-On one afternoon, we will take a short boat trip out into Kimbe Bay, stopping by Restorff Island, where the islet specialty Sclater’s Myzomela is common, along with Mangrove Golden Whistler.
+On one morning, we will take a short boat trip out into Kimbe Bay, stopping by Restorff Island, where the islet specialty Sclater’s Myzomela is common, along with Mangrove Golden Whistler.
 We highly recommend a few hours snorkelling here, since Kimbe plays host to some of the best coral reefs in the world.

 Day 5: Today we return to Port Moresby (POM), where the extension ends.